AntonioAPDL/antonio-aguirre.github.io/_posts/2025-02-16-HB-Tutorial.md

 date: 2025-02-16  <!-- Update with actual date -->
 theme: HPC
 tags: [statistics, HPC, cluster-computing, UCSC]
-excerpt: "A graduate student's guide to leveraging Hummingbird HPC for statistical research with Bayesian methods, ML workflows, and large-scale simulations"
+excerpt: "Leveraging Hummingbird HPC for statistical research"
 ---

 Hi, grads!
 Whether you’re running Bayesian models, tuning machine learning algorithms, or analyzing massive datasets, this guide aims to help you take advantage of the full potential of UCSC’s **Hummingbird (HB) clusters**.

 ### What Are the Hummingbird Clusters?
 The HB clusters are UCSC’s shared high-performance computing (HPC) systems, built to handle tasks that would overwhelm personal computers.
 Designed for researchers across disciplines, they offer: